NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Schematic.md

 ![](images/schematic1_new.png)

 We need to load the Eagle Library that describes the components we are going to use.
-From your eagle-intro repository move the Lab01.lbr file to the Eagle/lbr/.. folder on your computer.
-Back in the schematic window, select Library->Use…, navigate to `Eagle/lbr/Lab01.lbr` and select it.
+From your eagle-intro repository move the Lab01.lbr file (located in /lbr) to the Eagle/libraries/.. folder on your computer (check Documents folder ?).
+Back in the schematic window, select Library->Open Library…, navigate to `Eagle/lbr/Lab01.lbr` and select it.

 ## Adding the Parts